 We all need four key cognitive skills for effective learning.
 They are: memory, attention, processing, and sequencing.

-Here are some behaviours you might notice if your child or teenager has a weakness in these skills:
+Here are some behaviours you might notice in a person who is weak in these skills:

 You tell your child, "colour the apples red, the tulips yellow, and the cats black."
 A child with poor working memory may only remember the first colour.